Tuesday, December 31, 2013

 Welcome to Vision and Verse, the Place for Art and Authors today, Maria Grazia.
 We're happy to have you here with us.
 Tell us a little about yourself and what you've written.

 I have two series out at the moment, Mina’s adventures and what I like to call the Moon series, however my publisher refers to it as Lella York’s series.
 I also have a variety of non-fiction credits because I used to write relationships columns for singles who weren’t born yesterday and ended up with a book on the subject, Mating Dance.
+What is your favorite genre to write?

 I LOOOVE to write suspense with romantic elements, lots of romantic elements, but not enough to qualify as Romantic Suspense.
 Must be my Italian seeping through, I insert love in all my stories.